We Need a Science Liberties Foundation

 2. Hire an army of lawyers, implement countermeasures, then litigate and settle as needed.
 This is how big companies manage it.

-3. Learn from public caselaw, take what steps you can (e.g. also publish book of code), apply for small grants for legal defense, and generally just YOLO and take the risk.
+3. Learn from public caselaw, take what steps you can (e.g. also publish book of code), apply for small grants for legal defense, and generally just take the risk.
 Assume the government will eventually come after you, and make your life hell, but that you'll find support and beat the rap.
 This is how you exercise your constitutional right to open knowledge, while also having no money.

-A Right to Science
+A Science Liberties Foundation

 Civil rights has the ACLU, free speech has FIRE, and digital technology has the EFF.